-Our commitment to human rights
+Australia’s commitment to human rights

-Australia is committed to advancing human rights globally.
-Men, women and children have the right to fundamental freedoms and to live their lives with dignity.
 Human rights underpin peace and prosperity.
 Australia's commitment to human rights reflects our national values and is an underlying principle of Australia's engagement with the international community.

 Australia promotes and protects human rights at home and abroad